 Well, almost.
 The album’s namesake song closes out the tracklist, but this is clearly where it all begins.
 It’s a curious choice to name the album after the lowest, most anguished track.
 “Who Am I?”—the song—is a heart-rending cry for help that stands in stark contrast to the rest of the album.
 It’s easily the most powerful song, though.
 Haven’t we all asked ourselves this question at one time or another?
 It’s a doorway to the most private and protected parts of ourselves, and is often asked in the depths of struggle.
 Anyone asking this question should expect to answer this song with tears.

 So, mixed feelings.
-I don’t care for pop punk in general, so listening to Pale Waves start to travel down that road makes me feel like I’m already losing the band I just got into.
-But that influence isn’t pervasive, and it’s heartwarming to listen to this album reveal another human being’s arrival at such a clear-eyed sense of self.
-Surprisingly, I find myself connecting with a few songs—despite the crosswise musical style from the first album—but largely unaffected by the rest.
+I’m not entirely feeling this new direction, so listening this album makes me feel like I’m already losing the band I just got into.
+Honestly, though, it’s heartwarming to listen to this album reveal another human being’s arrival at such a clear-eyed sense of self.
+Surprisingly, I find myself connecting with a few songs—despite the crosswise musical style from the first album—but feeling largely unaffected by the rest.
+That Pale Waves charm is still dialed up to 11, though.
 Heather’s knack for telegraphing her emotions is as strong as ever, and that remains the core identity & appeal of Pale Waves.

 “Who am I?” she asks.